Scheme Frequently Asked Questions

 Please contact us and we will follow up with the Home Builder regarding non-compliance.
 Please note that as we are not an enforcement body we can only refer instances of non-compliance to the Secretariat of the Consumer Code for Home Builders.

 If you have reserved a new home with a developer or home builder who has registered with the New Homes Quality Board, then your home is protected by the New Homes Quality Code.
 This is the case if you have reserved your new home after their registration date.
-For an active list of developers and home builders, you can access this via the website of the New Homes Quality Board.
+For an active list of developers and home builders, you can access this via the New Homes Quality Board website

 If you want to complain about CEDR please read our Complaints Procedure document.
 Once you have read the Complaints Procedure and you want to submit your complaint, please use our Complaint Form below.
 If you require the Complaint Form in another format, please contact the team.
 Please be aware that we cannot deal with any complaint about the Scheme Rules, process or adjudicator’s final decision.